 Strategy Six: Rely On Inconvenience

-Luckily, or not, humans will avoid inconvenience at all costs.
-Not keeping certain foods in the house will make it a lot less likely that you will eat them, because even if you really want something, you’ll likely not head out at 9pm in your pajamas for it!
-With that said, don’t feel pressure to take home leftovers from friend’s dinner parties, and never feel bad about re-gifting edible treats that you don’t want to eat…let someone else appreciate them!
+Humans will avoid inconvenience at all costs.
+Not keeping certain foods in the house will make it a lot less likely that you will eat them because even if you really want something, you’ll likely not head out at 9 pm in your pajamas for it!
+With that said, don’t feel pressure to take home leftovers from friend’s dinner parties, and never feel bad about re-gifting edible treats that you don’t want to eat — let someone else appreciate them!

 Strategy Seven: Stay Hydrated